 Example 2.
 The “alternative”

 Not happy with a small plugin 800w electric radiator to heat your small room?
 Maybe you’d prefer a commercial gas-powered patio heater instead?

 Radiators, radiators, radiators and… teabags.
 Obvs.

 Posts in this Series

-- Starling Bank: if this is the future of challenger finance, maybe it really is time for crypto
+- If this is the future of challenger finance, maybe it really is time for crypto.
+Starling Bank

-- Why I hate no-reply / unmonitored inboxes: with example
+- Why I hate no-reply / unmonitored inboxes: British Airways

 - Dear TripAdvisor, your systems have gone rogue